ManiMozaffar/awesome-resumes/docs/guidelines/structure.md

 This style uses two section per row.

-!!! tip "My personal opition regarding which styling option to go with"
+!!! tip "My personal option regarding which styling option to go with"

     Between these two styles, the vertical resume with one column is often considered the best choice.
 It is a modern and visually appealing format that is easy to read and understand.
 The single column layout keeps the information organized and allows for clear section headings, making it easy for recruiters to quickly scan the resume for relevant information.